danocolombo/mern-bt/README.md

     the jwt token passed in needs to be active, from that we get the userId, then get the user details from mongo based on the userid returned from jwttoken.
 -   ability to login... (api/auth POST) where email and password are given and token given if valid
+-   created model profile for the user
+-   updated profile route to do look up for current user profile, ability to create and update profile.